 When illness took over Candace’s body the last six years of her life, she was not able to physically be present for all of the events she wanted to attend.
 Even still, she made time to call or send a text message to check on her numerous family members and friends.
 Her infectious laughter, witty humor and priceless facial expressions are just a few the characteristics that caused people to love her.
 Candace continuously placed the needs of others over the desires of her own, and always saw the value in people.
 These attributes are what made her so unique.

 On Monday, January 27, 2020, Candace departed her ailing vessel, leaving behind the memories of her dynamic alto voice, her tear-jerking, shoulder humping laugh, and her irreplaceable facial expressions.
 She is preceded in death by her father, Jacob Sr., mother, Vesta, one sister, Sherrie and one niece, Crystal Andris.
 She leaves to cherish her memory: her husband, Johnnie; her children Sherita, Ciara (Tevin), and Marc; eight grandchildren, Jayden, Julian, Kaylani, Princeton, Harmony, Mario II, Nathan and Bryson; two brothers, Jacob Jr. (Delores) and Johnathan (Gale); an aunt, Lucille Lemon, and a host of nieces, nephews, brother-in-laws, sister-in-laws, cousins and good friends.

-To send flowers to Candace's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Candace Holmes, please visit our floral store.